ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 On the dashboard view we can see which events are coming up next.
 When we click on an event we also get to see all the alerts which are set for that event.
 We can update or snooze alerts from this screen, BUT...
-This works a bit different then how you would probably expect it to work.
+This works a bit different from how you would expect it to work.
 In a normal setting you would expect us to update the records in our dynamoDB table, right?
 Since we want our H2 database on the RPI device to be the single source of truth this is not the case here.